How does a levain make bread rise?

 Bicarbonate of Soda

 I’m no bicarb expert sadly.
-But I can share with you how it works, it’s similar to sourdough.
+But I can share with you how it works:

-A reaction happens as two opposing Ph factors combine once the bicarbonate of soda is added to the mix.
+A reaction happens as two opposing Ph factors combine.
+The bicarbonate of soda is added to the mix and reacts with the opposing Ph value forcing a chemical reaction.
 Gas is released and the bread, cake or whatever it is goes up!

 Which levain is right for me?